dblock/code.dblock.org/_posts/2017/2017-07-03-solving-a-3x3-rubiks-cube.markdown

 ### Solve the Second Row

 Place the cube "opposite" to its destination and follow the following algorithm.
-There're two versions, from left-to-right and from right-to-left.
+There are two versions, from left-to-right and from right-to-left.

 ![]({{ site.url }}/images/posts/2017/2017-07-03-solving-a-3x3-rubiks-cube/two.png)